1kevgriff/kevgriffin.v4/blog/2024-12-07 Serverless Mistake.md

 After seeing this mistake in production, we took steps to move many of our memory-intensive jobs to Azure Container Apps.
 We still have the flexibility for scaling, but the resources for one particular container are greater than what we were seeing with Azure Functions.

 Of course, other ways exist to solve this problem, and I'd love to hear your thoughts.
-Let's continue this conversation on Bluesky or LinkedIn!
+Let's continue this conversation on [X](https://x.com/1kevgriff), [BlueSky](https://bsky.app/profile/consultwithgriff.com), or [LinkedIn](https://www.linkedin.com/in/1kevgriff/).